harishvc/quick-references/mysql/intro-query.md

 ```

-##Question 3: Find employees and their managers
+##Question: Find employees and their managers
 **Self Join** is the act of joining one table with itself  - creating a **flat structure** from a table with hierarchy.
 ```
 #Solution 1: